kidscancode/godot_recipes/src/content/animation/melee_attacks.md

 ![alt](/godot_recipes/img/attack1.png)

-We can detect the sword hitting the target using an `Area2D`, but we only want that area to be active during the swing.
+We can detect the sword hitting the target using an {{< gd-icon Area2D >}}`Area2D`, but we only want that area to be active during the swing.
 In order for this activation to be in sync with the animation, we'll use the AnimationPlayer to control it.

-Add an `Area2D` and `CollisionShape2D` to the scene.
+Add an {{< gd-icon Area2D >}}`Area2D` and {{< gd-icon CollisionShape2D >}}`CollisionShape2D` to the scene.
 We'll use a rectangle shape for the hitbox and size it so that it covers the sword during the swing frame.

 ![alt](/godot_recipes/img/melee_attack_01.png)